Browse our campgrounds for the perfect campsite!. See photos and details.

 * Lodgepole will be closed for the entire 2019 season in suport of a dam repair project.
 Normal camping schedule is expected to resume in 2020.

-* Spaulding Lake Recreation Area - Lake Spaulding will be closed for the entire 2019 season in suport of a maintenance project at the dam.
+* Spaulding Lake Recreation Area - Lake Spaulding will be OPEN for the 2019 season.

 * Upper Blue Lake 2019 Closure